jambqc/Python-Code/String_Validation/README.md

 ```
 "asDf43l"
 ```
-and this program examines whether the input string contains: alphanumeric, alphabetic, digits, lower case letters, and/or upper case letters, respectively.
+and this program examines whether the input string displays certain attributes such as alphanumeric, alphabetic, digits, lower case letters, and/or upper case letters.

 This project is useful because it provides a good example of the handy function called 'getattr()'.
 I implement this function